By: Megan A Moreno, MD, FAAP & Jenny Radesky, MD, FAAP

 What are some other factors that may play a role in how social media affects mental health?

 Different levels of risk.
-Newer research studies are teaching us that not all adolescents use social media in the same way, and that some kids may be at risk for negative consequences while others may not.
-This approach in research is called "differential susceptibility," which means that adolescents have unique combinations of risks and strengths that they bring to, and that impact, their social media use.
+Newer research studies are teaching us that not all adolescents use social media in the same way.
+We're also learning that some kids may be at risk for negative consequences while others may not.
+This approach in research is called "differential susceptibility."
+What this means is that adolescents have unique combinations of risks and strengths that they bring to, and that impact, their social media use.

 The role of parents.
 A

 recent study looked at technology use and possible links to health and well-being behaviors, mental health and parenting.
 Two-thirds of adolescents in the study were doing well with their technology use and mental health.
-This group was called "Family-Engaged Teens," since they reported good communication with their parents about technology use, and their parents had low levels of their own social media use.
+This group was called "Family-Engaged Teens," since they reported good communication with their parents about technology use.
+Their parents also had low levels of their own social media use.

 The smaller one-third group of teen participants had higher rates of negative health outcomes such as depression and loneliness.
 This group was called "At Risk Teens."
 This group of teen participants reported higher rates of social media use by their parents, as well as less frequent communication with their parents about their social media use.